Jerold-jk/Azure-cloud/README.md

-# clouds_assignment2
+# Map Reduce
-This respository created for my clouds semester assignment not for the developement purpose
+This repository was created for my Clouds coursework
 Date: 26/11/2022

 ## Folders